-Whenever an administrative tool invokes a Group Policy Extension plug-in for a GPO and that plug-in modifies the GPO, the Group Policy Extension plug-in invokes the GPO Extension Update sequence, which produces the LDAP modifyRequest message (as described in the specification of the GPO Extension Update Message, section 2.2.8.2) from the Client to the Server.
+Whenever an administrative tool invokes a Group Policy extension for the abstract element Administered GPO and that extension modifies the GPO, the administrative tool invokes the GPO Extension Update sequence, which produces the LDAP modifyRequest message (as described in the specification of the GPO Extension Update Message, section 2.2.8.2) from the Client to the Server.
+The GPO attribute versionNumber is incremented according to the current value associated with the "Version" key in the <GPO path>\gpt.ini file.